IceDBorn/IceDOS/README.md

 # IceDOS

-This is a NixOS project that aims to create a highly opinionated gaming and general purpose computing experience, while still providing enough configuration options for my different needs.
+This is a NixOS configuration project that aims to create a highly opinionated gaming and general purpose computing experience, while still providing enough config options for my different needs.

 ## Caution ⚠️